 - Navigate to the page you want to trigger the goal in Google Analytics.
 For example, if you want to trigger your 'GA=Lead' goal whenever a form is submitted, then you would want to add Google Analytics goal tracking to the page that follows the submitted form (i.e. the Thank You page)

-- Click the pencil on the page thumbnail to go into the ion page editor.
+- Click the page thumbnail to go into the ion page editor.

 - Click the scripts button from within the Page tab of your creative studio